What is Identity Theft?

 - Avoid leaving outbound mail in an open or unlocked mailbox where it can easily be taken.

-- When creating passwords and PINs, avoid the use of the last four digits of Social Security numbers, birth dates, middle name, pet's name, consecutive numbers or anything else that could easily be discovered by thieves.
+- When creating a password and PIN, avoid the use of the last four digits of a Social Security number, birth date, middle name, pet's name, consecutive numbers or anything else that could easily be discovered by thieves.